Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 this assignment if the red &#x2717; appears on the last commit in GitHub immediately before the assignment's due date on September 7, 2017 at 9:00 am.

-Yet, if the green &#x2714; appears on the last commit in your GitHub repository, then you satisfied all of the main checks, thereby allowing the course instructors to further evaluate other aspects of your LaTeX source code and writing, as further described in the Evaluation section of this assignment sheet.
+Yet, if the green &#x2714; appears on the last commit in your GitHub repository, then you satisfied all of the main checks, thereby allowing the course instructors to further evaluate other aspects of your LaTeX source code and writing, as further described in the remainder of this assignment sheet.
 Unless you provide the course instructors with documentation of the extenuating circumstances that you are facing, no late work will be considered towards your grade for this project.

 ## Learning